Ecological Experiences was originally set up as both a business and information on ecological subject matter.

 The 'Early Years'

 For my sixth birthday I was given a book called 'The Wonders of Life on Earth' (which I still have) by my parents.
-In this book, I had my first introduction to Charles Robert Darwin and his journey on the 'Beagle' to the Galapogos Islands, Geopiza finches and a picture of a strange-looking extinct fish a Celocanth, which was discovered again many years later.
+In this book, I had my first introduction to Charles Robert Darwin and his journey on the 'Beagle' to the Galapagos Islands, Geopiza finches and a picture of a strange-looking extinct fish a Coelacanth, which was discovered again many years later.

 The newly appointed head teacher at Ormesby Primary School (Mr Tebbut) encouraged me to have a wildife table in the school foyer and also at this time, I started a bird club in Ormesby, which the late Percy Trett came to give a talk, as the first 'guest speaker'.
 The first visit to Breydon Water came about around this time, although the original visit there (very disappointingly) was cancelled due to it being too muddy!